FordY7014/YangWeb/README.md

 # YangWeb
-This web is built by FAN Yang
+This web is built by FAN Yang.
+If anything is wrong, please send me e-mail: yangfan7014@gmail.com.